 - Pour into a greased 9x5-in. loaf pan.
-Bake at 325° for 1-1/2 to 1-3/4 hours or until a toothpick inserted near the center comes out clean.
+Bake at 325° for 1-1/2 to 1-3/4 hours or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool.
 Yield: 1 loaf (12 slices).

 Reviews forChunky Apple Pumpkin Bread

 "Great recipe.
 Make exactly as written.
 Very moist.
 Since finding this recipe, I have made about 10 loafs and even put this in a muffin pan once and it turned out great.
 You will have to shorten the cooking time if you use muffin pan."

 "My daughter wanted Pumpkin bread, I had some apples to use, so I needed a good mix.
 This was very good, my Husband is raving about it.
 I made two loaves with the whole can, and added a little homemade chunky applesauce to replace the extra oz that I needed.
 Chopped up 4 med apples (it was to much but I added it anyway) and omitted the walnuts due to school allergies, I wanted to send some to school.
 Everything else I kept the same, essentially there were no changes."